EPIC Hearing Healthcare helps members access hearing exams, hearing aids and more. Sign in to learn more and check eligibility.

 Sources

-4. Loneliness and social isolation linked to serious health conditions Centers for Disease Control and Prevention.
-Last reviewed April 29, 2021.
+- Health effects of social isolation and loneliness Centers for Disease Control and Prevention.
+Last reviewed March 26, 2024.

 Information is for educational purposes only and is not a substitute for the advice of a licensed medical provider.
 Consult your provider prior to making changes to your lifestyle or health care routine.